mhulse/jekyll-nada/README.md

 {% nada fig5 class="x6" wrap="" %}
 ```

-As stated earlier, the tag variables override the front matter vars which override the `_config.yml` variables.
+As stated earlier, the tag variables override the front-matter variables, which override the `_config.yml` variables.

 By defaut, Nada will load a template called `nada.html` from your `_includes` folder.
-The logic in this template is up to you, and should be based on your needs/front matter.
+The logic in this template is up to you, and should be based on your needs/front-matter.

 Here's an example template: